Baby Carrier Weight Limits

 Safety Considerations and Best Practices

-Weight limits are only one aspect of your child’s safety in the carrier.
-It’s just as important that you know how to safely position your child in the carrier, and how to make sure they’re safe throughout the day.
+Weight limits are only one aspect of your child’s safety, comfort and readiness in the carrier.
+It’s just as important that you know how to safely put on, position and adjust your baby in the carrier, as well as how to make sure they’re safe and secure and you are both comfortable throughout the day.

 • Make sure the carrier you purchase is compliant with safety standards like CPSIA and ASTM.
 All WildBird carriers are safety tested and certified.